liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 present in the page via Javascript.
 It is not possible to test during the RESOURCE_PHASE since the jsf.js client-side library is in control of the XHR dispatched via f:ajax.

+[<a name="6.149"></a>6.149] TODO: addResponseHeader(String,String) (bridge-tck-main-portlet)

+- In the HEADER_PHASE call `ExternalContext.addResponseHeader("headerPhase", "abc")` and
+`ExternalContext.addResponseHeader("headerPhase", "xyz")`.
+Then verify that both values for the header are present in the page via Javascript.
+It is not possible to test during the RESOURCE_PHASE since the jsf.js client-side library is in control of the XHR dispatched via f:ajax.

 ## <a name="7"></a>Chapter 7 Tests

 ## <a name="8"></a>Chapter 8 Tests